 |Medium of Instruction:||Mandarin and English|

-Dr. Suiunbek Ibraev has more than 16 years of investment banking experience.
+Dr. Suiunbek Ibraev has more than 17 years of investment banking experience.
 He worked in Frankfurt, London and Singapore as a front office quant in Dresdner Kleinwort, Commerzbank, VTB Capital, ANZ specialising in interest rates and foreign exchange exotics.
 Models developed by Dr. Ibraev had been used for real time pricing, hedging and risk management.
-He is in charge of analytics and market price control in market risk management department at OCBC Bank.
-Dr. Ibraev oversees model validation, ALM and risk methodologies, e.g. VaR and CRE.
 He holds PhD in Global Optimisation on Parallel Computer from University of Wuppertal, Germany.
+Dr. Ibraev gave an introductory course on Blockchain in the Singapore Management University Academy.

 The course consists of both theory and practice, covering the following contents: